iteal/wormpose/README.md

 ## Overview

-The WormPose package estimates the challenging poses of C. elegans (coiled, blurred etc.) in videos where the simple non coiled frames are already labeled.
+The WormPose package estimates the challenging poses of C. elegans in videos including coils and overlaps.

 We train a convolutional neural network with synthetic worm images so that there is no need for human annotated labels.